 If you don’t need the extra budget categories, it’s simple: don’t use them!

 Before you build your budget, I recommend writing out your expenses from the past 3-6 months to get an accurate picture of how much money should be in each budget category.
+Be sure to check not only your debit card, but also each credit card, checking account, savings account or other bank account you regularly use.

 It helps to also have your calendar handy, so you can plan accordingly for irregular expenses (like your yearly HOA dues) or important birthdays or holidays that you’ll need to put some extra money towards.